BabylonJS/Documentation/content/landing_pages/toolsAndResourcesGUIEditorLandingPage.md

 Let's start by familiarizing ourselves with different parts of the editor.

-### ToolBar
+### Header Bar

 <img src="/img/tools/guiEditor/commandBar.jpg" title="GUI Editor Command Bar"/>

-The Command Bar provides several handy items to help you navigate and manage your GUI creations.
+The Header Bar provides several handy items to help you navigate and manage your GUI creations.

 #### Hamburger Menu